BitEscrow/escrow-sdk/docs/data/oracle.md

 # Oracle Interfaces

 List of interfaces for the Oracle API.

-> Click on the links below to navigate:
+Click on the links below to navigate:

 - [OracleTxData](#oracletxdata)
 - [OracleSpendData](#oraclespenddata)
 - [OracleTxOutput](#txoutput)

+> Notice any mistakes, or something missing?
+Please let us know!
+> You can submit an issue here: [Submit Issue](https://github.com/BitEscrow/escrow-core/issues/new/choose)

 ## OracleTxData